We know about different types of meetings in organisations.

 - All the participants, but especially the meeting host, should always regularly ask the remote colleagues for their opinions or encourage them to speak first.

-If you are interested in hybrid work and the possible headaches it can cause, check out our #masterhybridwork series article about professional isolation and how to solve it: Don’t let hybrid working mean isolated working – HB Reavis.
+If you are interested in hybrid workspace experience and the possible headaches it can cause, check out our #masterhybridwork series article about professional isolation and how to solve it: Don’t let hybrid working mean isolated working – HB Reavis.

-If you would like to learn more about best practices and examples, tune into our 5th podcast!
+If you would like to learn more about best practices and examples of people relations in a hybrid workspace, tune into our 4th podcast!

 At Origameo, we use our technical expertise and years of experience to design offices that fuel productivity, enhance company culture and help employers reach their goals.
 We redevelop offices as often as we design completely new workspaces.
 But in every case, we adapt everything to their people’s needs – and that usually means embracing hybrid working.